Mental health

 Keys to care

-A single page information sheet for supporting and helping someone with a PDA profile.
+A single page information sheet for supporting and helping a PDA person.
 Ideal for those working with individuals whose care-needs have been identified as relating to demand avoidance.
 Useful as a grab-sheet for members of staff - a regular reminder of what can help.

 Self-help, coping strategies and therapies for adult PDAers